 Strong Interpersonal Skills but Lacking in Focus

-Many lawyers found their careers disrupted at the start of 2003 when two of Boston's oldest firms closed.
+Many lawyers find their careers disrupted when a firm merges, is acquired or closes its door.
 A corporate partner from one of these firms came to me seeking help in vetting his career options.
 He had largely been a service partner, but he knew he could generate business if he were at a smaller firm.
 Initially the focus was on helping the client to secure a new job.
 This involved:

 - Helping the client to create a list of criteria so he could better evaluate his options.